 - An error made by the police lab

 - An illegal search resulting in the police officer finding the drug in your possession

 You have a lot at stake.
 A criminal conviction may not only result in prison time and a fine, but it could also interfere with your job, your security clearance, and your family relationships.
 You deserve to be treated fairly and not to face a more significant penalty than necessary.

 Contact a Richmond Criminal Defense Lawyer

-Let Stephen Bloomquest of Quest Law review the case against you and advise you of your legal options.
+Let criminal defense attorney Stephen Bloomquest review the case against you and advise you of your legal options.
 You can count on Stephen to be honest with you and to fight for you.
 Call or contact us via this website today to learn more about your potential defense in a Virginia drug possession case.